JerryRigEverything: Cybertruck and clash with Musk

 In 2024, Nelson put the "bulletproof" claims of the Tesla Cybertruck to the test and found out that while handgun rounds were stopped, various faster rounds would penetrate the vehicle.
 In March 2025, he tested the strength of the frame of the vehicle.
 While it was found to be stronger than expected, he concluded that a vehicle with a steel frame is a better option as it will bend when over-stressed instead of breaking without warning.

 Nelson owns a Cybertruck which he considers a part of his business.
 In late 2024, the vehicle caused one of his sponsors to decline featuring in a video due to negative associations with the CEO of the manufacturer of the vehicle, Elon Musk.
 Nelson became concerned about being seen as supportive of Musk's controversial statements and considered selling the vehicle.
 In March 2025, Nelson removed his company logo from the vehicle and stated he plans to sell it later that year.

 In February 2025, Nelson clashed with Musk on social media, criticizing Musk's political activity and treatment of his children.
 Musk responded by saying "Jerry is an utter liar.
 I have always paid extremely generous child support and without any coercion to do so".

 Personal life

 Nelson married Cambry Kaylor in 2019.
-Both Nelson and his wife are practicing mormons and members of the The Church of Jesus Christ of Latter-day Saints.
+Both Nelson and his wife are members of The Church of Jesus Christ of Latter-day Saints.
 In 2022, Nelson raised money to build a library in Kenya.